 H

-Handoff Gain/Loss (dB): This is the gain/loss factor (+ or -) brought by handoff to maintain specified reliability at the cell boundary.

 Handover: The transfer of a user's connection from one radio channel to another (can be the same or different cell).

 Handover: The process in which the radio access network changes the radio transmitters or radio access mode or radio system used to provide the bearer services, while maintaining a defined bearer service QoS.

+Handoff Handover Gain/Loss (dB): This is the gain/loss factor (+ or -) brought by handoff handover to maintain specified reliability at the cell boundary.

 Hard Handover: Hard handover is a category of handover procedures where all the old radio links in the UE are abandoned before the new radio links are established.

 Heterogeneous Network: a 3GPP access network consisting of multiple cells with different characteristics (e.g., for the case of E-UTRA: a variety of e-NodeBs, Home e-NodeBs, e-UTRA Relays).